 Caretakers who completed all 3 tests wanted to know the status of the child (48/77) and (29/77) were following health workers’ orders.
 Reasons for not completing the tests included 34.8% lack of knowledge (of the need to complete all tests), 13% inconsistencies in results (either loss or delay in return), 13% distance from the facility and 8.7% being busy.
-30.4% baby positive at the first test or second test.
-(Table 3)
+30.4% baby positive at the first test or second test (Table 3).

 Two themes were generated: Barriers and Drivers (to the utilization of EID services)

-The theme of Drivers was generated from.
+The theme of Drivers was generated from:

 Good knowledge and attitude of health care providers